Contentstack-Solutions/some-extensions/README.md

 5. Add this custom field with `Mandatory` checked in Advance field setting in your desired content-type, This field only allow you  publish if title value is 'Hello world' else it will show validation error message.

-## Transform word docx to html custom field extension
+## docx-to-html custom field extension
 This extension allow users to upload a Word document file ending with .docx and convert into HTML.

 **Steps:**